aleshaleksey/fansys23/equipment-economy.md

 This is the usual "adventuring guilds" settings.
 All kinds of weapons and armours are available.
 Some have become obsolete (under some situations).
 Firearms become available.
 Techniques of extracting resources and crafting become very efficient, and all kinds of sciences flourish.
 Labour costs are high, but productivity of labour also increases due to advanced techniques and industrialisation.
 Population densities are generally high.
 Most of the world has been at least crudely mapped.
 Most ruins have been found and at least some are explored.
 It is possible that monsters and other "inhuman" forces have retreated (but who knows?).

+___
 ### Currency

 The most common currency was generally silver, although gold, copper, bronze, electrum (gold/silver allow) and other currencies have been used.
 The main prerequisite was that the material can be worked with available tools, does not degrade much over time and is scarce.
 Gold generally was worth 10-20 times more than silver.
 Copper currency was used mostly locally.
 However, silver coin or trade bars of various sizes were the most common.
-Good examples include the English "silver penny" (~1.4g) and the Athenian silver drachma (~4.3g).
+Good examples include the English "silver penny" (1.4g-1.55g) and the Athenian silver drachma (~4.3g).

 This also brings up the phantom of different currencies between kingdoms.
 If a group is playing a socially complex game, it may be worth introducing different convertible currency or tender between powers.
 A roughly ~5% conversion fee seems to be a fair average to use as a starting point.

-For simplicity, we will be using an anachronistic mix of modern pound (lb) measurement together with a silver obol (1/6th of a drachma), weighing ~0.76g to give us 600 silver pieces (sp) per lb (actual Obols had a weight closer to ~0.72g).
+By default, this game uses an anachronistic mix of modern pound (lb) measurement together with a silver obol (1/6th of a drachma), weighing ~0.76g to give us 600 silver pieces (sp) per lb (actual Obols had a weight closer to ~0.72g).
 The choice is made to have a practical minimum unit.
 Although of course most sane kingdoms would have larger denominations.
 I would recommend a modified drachma (~4.5g, 100/lb) and dekadrachma (~45g, 10/lb).
-This mix may be an insult to history, so please feel free to convert to your own currency.
-This is summarised in the table below.
-Please keep in mind that the weights are abridged from historic figures to work more smoothly in the system.
-If you and your group wishes to go medieval, and use the real weights, be my guest!
+These values are used for ease of calculation and not any semblance of pseudo-historical accuracy.

 |Currency|Weight(lb)|Conversion from obols|Weight (g)|
 |-|-|-|-|